 “Then we must stop policies destabilizing families in our criminal justice system and our health and human services budget.
 We remove more children from families than any other part of the world, and most of the time, we’re removing them based on issues related to poverty, not the reality of what’s going on in the home,” said Sanchez.
 “I would call on our health and human resources department to invest in people, to help families be safe.
 We know the next victim and the next shooter; we have failed them, failed them in our education system, and failed them when they entered our criminal justice system.”

 All of the candidates had a mixture of good ideas, some even bordering on novel, but ultimately they fell into one of two camps either they were going to be tough on crime or smart on crime.
 Candidates Cherelle Parker, Derek Green, and Jimmy Deleon leaned heavily on policing their way out of the current gun violence crisis.
 In contrast, Maria Quinones Sanchez, Rebecca Rrynhart, and Helen Gym lead on making transformational changes that would prioritize people and get at the root causes, as did Allen Dobb, but from a different direction.

 100th Mayor: Restoring Safety Forum Facebook Video

-It doesn’t need to be said, but all of the issues we face as a city are complex, as are each candidate for mayor’s policy positions.
-We could not give them the time and attention they deserve.
-So leading into the primary election, we will dive into each candidate, their positions, experience, and where it applies voting records to give you the most information to make your choice on May 16.
+It doesn’t need to be said, but all of the issues we face as a city are complex, as are the policies of each of the candidates.
+I’ll be providing more info about their positions, experience, and voting records in future columns as we approach election day, May 16.

 Be the first to comment